Creativity is piercing the mundane to find the marvelous.

 I was talking with my therapist a few months ago - rather, I was talking to my therapist because it appears that I pay someone $175/hour to stare at me while I speak.
 To shroud the uncomfortable, almost freaky silence between me and him at the beginning of each session, I desperately search for words to blurt out because I essentially have nothing to say.
 But as I begin to talk about absolutely nothing, something always comes out.
 Therapy is good that way – the uncomfortable silence begs you (or rather me) to speak and blabber about anything.
 The meaningless, empty chatter coming out of my mouth slowly but surely somehow turns into verbal vomit of the more profound kind.
 I don’t know how, but my blabber seems to seamlessly transition into something more revealing of my inner psyche, as if searching for something to say like, “I went to the movies last weekend” or "everyone annoys me" is somehow able to dig deep into my desires, fears, and doubts.

-Although it seems like I am essentially speaking to a wall, this wall leads me to, well, honesty and a certain sense of self-discovery, even to a point when I notice he is trying desperately to suppress a yawn: one nostril flares up, chin quivers, and your eye squints ever so subtly as if trying to prevent a sneeze or unwanted gas.
+Although it seems like I am essentially speaking to a wall, this wall leads me to, well, honesty and a certain sense of self-discovery, even to a point when I notice my therapist is trying desperately to suppress a yawn: one nostril flares up, his chin quivers, and one eye squints ever so subtly as if trying to prevent a sneeze or unwanted gas.
 The annoying thing about what I like to call the caché yawn is that there is nothing caché about it!
 Everyone knows when someone is holding back a yawn!
 Everyone!

 After finishing my ramblings, I finally thought of something to really talk about!
 I was telling him I read somewhere that when you think of the best memories in your life, they are always with someone else.
 I thought about it for a bit and didn’t really agree.
 Some of the best memories I have are memories of me being with myself, particularly while traveling somewhere for the first time.

 I was thinking of the time I was in Milan one summer because I received funding from my university to go to the Istituto Marangoni, a big fashion and style institute to study the connection between style and nation-building.
-How I got funding for this, I have no idea, but I got it, and I was taking it (I ended up writing about something completely different in my dissertation).
+How I got funding for this, I have no idea, but I got it, and I was taking it.
 But I had arrived in Milan a few days early to explore the city.
 It was the first day of my arrival and I was excited to explore, all alone, Italy’s center of fashion, a city I’ve never been to and knew nothing about.
-I thought, I get to explore Milan without the encumbrance of being with a partner, a friend, or a lover (I can’t stand that word “lover”, it's creepy, I have no idea why I used it).
-I’ve done this before in other European cities and it always provided a chance for me to discover not only the city, but myself.
+I thought, I get to explore Milan without the encumbrance of being with a partner, a friend, or a lover (ugh, creepy word, "lover") I’ve done this before in other European cities and it always provided a chance for me to discover not only the city, but myself.
 I like the idea of being the “solo traveler” exploring a place on my own time, anticipating that sense of self-discovery while befriending locals and tourists, since it’s often easier to meet new people when you don’t have a piece of home attached to your hip.

 When I reflect on traveling solo, what I enjoyed the least and remember the most was my sense of loneliness even more than simply being alone; that sense of despair when you soak into your new surroundings, let your eyes dance and ears sing with the beauty around you, and then suddenly realize there is nobody to share it with - that sadness you feel when you have fallen in love with a place, and the realization that that love is unrequited.
 You have to overcome this loneliness, but before that you have to accept it, engage with it, and have fun with it!